A Rational Model of Dimension-reduced Human Categorization: Dimension-reduced category representation

 \section{Dimension-reduced category representation}

-To properly characterize how humans categorize things, we need a combination of two elements: a hierarchical structure for generalization and a flexible local dimension-reduction representation.
-We start with dimension reduction for each category and then move on to a hierarchical model that allows categories to share feature dimensions for strong generalization.
-Additionally, we discuss the implications of this model for identifying subcategories within each category.
+To properly characterize human categorization, we need a combination of two elements: a hierarchical structure for generalization and a flexible local dimension-reduced representation.
+We start with dimension reduction for each category and then move on to a hierarchical model in the next section.

 We propose a low-dimensional representation of categories based on probabilistic principal component analysis (PPCA, \citet{tipping1999probabilistic}).
-PPCA assumes that an observation $x_n\in \R^d$ is generated from a low-dimensional latent variable $z_n\in \R^q$ with transformation
+PPCA assumes that an observation $x_n\in \R^d$ is generated from a low-dimensional latent variable $z_n\in \R^q\,(q<d)$ with transformation

 The columns of the \emph{loading} matrix $W\in \R^{d\times q}$ suggest the directions of strong generalization.
 The latent variable $z_n$ indicates variations in these directions.
 For convenience, we assume normal priors for the latent variables $z_n\sim N(0, I_q)$ and noises $\epsilon_n\sim N(0,\sigma^2I_d)$.